PROTEUSDT/privacy-policy/README.md

 Other important privacy information
 1. Information we collect
 Information you provide to us:
-Account Information: Name, email address, and other contact details when you register or use PlanDo.
+Account Information: Name, email address, and other contact details when you register or use this system.
 Project Information: Data such as project names, task details, due dates, and team communications that you create or upload to the platform.
 Information we collect automatically::
-Usage Data: Information about your interactions with PlanDo, including log-in times, features used, project activities, and performance metrics.
+Usage Data: Information about your interactions with this system, including log-in times, features used, project activities, and performance metrics.
 Device Information: Information about the device(s) you use, including hardware model, operating system, browser type, and IP address.
 Cookies & Tracking Technologies: We use cookies to track your preferences and usage for enhanced functionality and analytical purposes.
 2. How we use the information we collect
-We use your information to provide, operate, improve, and personalize PlanDo.
+We use your information to provide, operate, improve, and personalize this system.
 This includes:
 Service Delivery: Using your information to set up and manage your account, deliver project management functionalities, and offer support.
 Communication: Sending you important updates, transactional messages (e.g., account-related notifications), or marketing content if you have opted in.
 Improvements: Analyzing usage data to enhance the platform, improve user experience, and develop new features.